University of Texas MD Anderson Cancer Center

 Professor of Medicine, Department of Stem Cell Transplantation

-Seeking to improve treatments in advanced triple negative breast cancer (TNBC).
+Improving treatments for advanced triple negative breast cancer.

 Michael Andreeff received his MD and PhD from the University of Heidelberg, Germany, and additional training at Memorial Sloan Kettering Cancer Center.
 He has been a pioneer in flow cytometry since 1971, when he established the first flow cytometry laboratory at the University of Heidelberg and organized the first European flow cytometry conference.
 In 1977 he joined MSKCC, became head of the Leukemia Cell Biology and Hematopathology flow cytometry laboratory, and organized the first Clinical Cytometry Conference in 1986.
 Since 1990 he has been Professor of Medicine at MD Anderson Cancer Center where he holds the Paul and Mary Haas Chair in Genetics.
 He has published over 450 peer-reviewed papers, 5 books and 75 book chapters.